CPotts82/Amazon_Vine_Analysis/README.md

 - Percentage of 5-Star Non-Vine Reviews out of Total Non-Vine Reviews - 45.7%

 ## Summary
 The results of this analysis show that Amazon Vine Members do not show bias in favorable reviews.
 Out of all of the 5-Star reviews studied (51,998), only 3.9% of those reviews were from Vine Members.
 This particular dataset did not have many Vine Member reviews to begin with so the percentage of 5-Star Vine Member Reviews to Total Vine Member reviews was calculated.
 Out of all the Vine reviews for this dataset, only 40.5% were 5-Star Reviews.
 Just with this insight, companies may want to question if the Vine Program is truly worth the costs.
 Of all the 5-Star reviews analyzed, 96.1% were from Non-Vine reviews.
 Comparing 5-Star Non-Vine reviews to Total Non-Vine reviews from this dataset, 45.7% were 5-Star reviews.
+In both instances here, Non-Vine reviews trumped Vine reviews.

+### Additional Analysis
+Based on the data studied in this analysis companies may want to explore more in depth analyses in order to seriously consider whether the Vine program is truly cost effective.
+One analysis companies may want to look into is the effectiveness of "helpful votes" in this dataset and how many of those were from Vine members.
+The previous analysis done on 5-Star reviews did not breakdown and analyze the "helpful votes" category.
+The helpfulness of the reviews can carry a heavy weight in the opinion of future customers.
+If the Vine Members are leaving more substantially helpful reviews than Non-Vine Members, this program could very well be worth the cost.

+Another category that needs further analysis is "verification of purchase".
+For the analysis, it would be benificial to explore how many people were not verified to have purchased the product and still left a review.
+If a consumer did not really purchase a product, how can they leave a quality review?
+In conclusion, to further study the influence of Vine member reviews and whether the Amazon Vine Program is cost effective for companies, the "quality" of product reviews needs to be studied further.